 Unfortunately a lot of programs utilize a traditional slow and methodical approach to moving through stairwells.
 In a situation that requires rapid response, officers must utilize tactics that allow them to move to the threat as quickly as possible.
 Officers will be shown how to “ride the rails” to allow for quick team movement up and down stairs.

 Explosive devices pose a unique threat as they have the ability to cause mass casualties and damage to structures.
 Officers must be prepared to deal with the possibility of explosive devices being used against them.
 Officers will learn strategies for both stationary and thrown explosive devices.
 Unlike systems that focus on solid formation, Setcan utilizes a unique approach that increases the continued response if attacked with explosive weapons.

 When innocent people are being killed, officers must quickly move to and stop the threat to save lives.
 Quick room entry tactics are utilized to interfere with attacks as soon as possible.
 Students will discuss strategies to overcome the stop in penetration that can occur at doorways.
 Although on the surface this area appears to be the easy tactic, evaluation of performance under stress shows this to be the most common location where team tactics break down.

 The final day of training is completely scenario based.
 Students will be exposed to the most realistic training environment possible.
-Simunition, Shocknife, Simulated Explosives, role players, fake blood, body parts, smoke, sirens, etc. ensure they are exposed to performing in a realistic, stressful environment.
+Stressvest, Shocknife, Simulated Explosives, role players, fake blood, body parts, smoke, sirens, etc. ensure students are exposed to performing in a realistic, stressful environment.
 This day always reinforces why specific tactics have been selected over others as students quickly realize the incredible limitations to team performance once acute stress is added to the environment.